os-fpga/Raptor/README.md

 The GEMINI device pin table is located here: share/raptor/etc/devices/gemini/Gemini_Pin_Table.csv

-Users can select the pins "Bump/Pin Name" which are marked in the "Usable" column with a "Y" and use them in the .sdc file with the command "set_pin_loc"
+Users can select the pins "Bump/Pin Name" which are marked in the "Usable" column with a "Y" and use them in the .sdc file with the command "set_pin_loc".

+If not set, pin locations will be randomly assigned to a legal locations (Per Pin Table) which might not be optimal for placement.

 ```